ShubhamSingh-9/SQL/README.md

 ## Date Columns
-The date is normally in text format to convert the date to the Date format or Time Date series we can use DATE() Eg if we have the date columns in text format we can convert it into Time-Series Format by DATE(date) by adding MONTH or MONTHNAME before the () we can extract the month details.
+The date is normally in text format to convert the date to the Date format or Time Date series we can use DATE() eg if we have the date columns in text format we can convert it into Time-Series Format by DATE(date) by adding MONTH or MONTHNAME before the () we can extract the month details.

 ## Subqueries
 Subqueries is a query within another query.
 It is a SELECT statement that is nested inside another SELECT, INSERT, UPDATE, or DELETE statement.
 The subquery is executed first, and its result is then used as a parameter or condition for the outer query.